Photo from Unsplash

 The Return to Nazareth

-It was a hard place for Him to visit and to preach in.
-He had lived there from infancy.
-The young people knew Him as schoolmate and playfellow, and as the village carpenter.
-One day He went away from home, and soon there began to come back strange reports about Him.
-Up in Jerusalem and in other places, it was said, He was performing miracles and preaching with wonderful power, and people everywhere were thronging to hear Him, and bringing out their sick to be healed by Him.
+Visiting and preaching in His hometown was difficult for Jesus.
+He had lived there since He was a child.
+The young people knew Him as a schoolmate, a playmate, and as the village carpenter.
+One day, He left, and soon people began to hear strange reports about Him.
+Up in Jerusalem and in other places, it was said that He was performing miracles and preaching with great power.
+Crowds were following Him, and people were bringing their sick to Him to be healed.